-What Are the Consequences of a DUI?
+The Consequences of a DUI

-Individuals who are arrested for driving under the influence of alcohol have committed a serious offense and require legal representation.
+Individuals who are arrested for drinking and driving under the influence of alcohol have committed a serious offense and require legal representation.
 It is not the goal of this article to give legal advice to anyone.
 The information here is only designed to be used for educational purposes and should not be construed in any way as legal advice.
 Seek the advice of a licensed attorney for any legal issues.

 Operating a motor vehicle under the influence of alcohol may be termed with different designations under different circumstances or in different states or jurisdictions, including DUI (driving under the influence), OUI (operating under the influence), or even DWI (driving while intoxicated).
 These offenses are serious and should not be taken lightly.

 Anyone who is operating a motorized vehicle or a vehicle with any type of drive train can get a DUI-type offense.
 This includes the use of motorized watercraft, lawnmowers, mopeds, and even non-motorized bicycles.
 Individuals using skateboards, rollerblades, etc., would not be charged with a DUI offense if they are stopped while they are intoxicated on these conveyances, but could be charged with some other offense, such as public intoxication, depending on the jurisdiction where the offense occurs.

 Which of the Following Is True About Drinking and Driving?

 There are several general issues to be aware of when an individual is charged with a DUI offense.
 All of these issues will vary from state to state, jurisdiction to jurisdiction, etc. In order to learn the exact details regarding DUI type offenses in one’s state, consult with a licensed attorney.